 Things to Do Before the Next Winter Comes

 Seal your concrete driveway.
+If you’re near Colorado, take care of it with concrete resurfacing in Denver.
 The sealer acts as a protective barrier that keeps water from getting absorbed into the pores of the concrete.
 The water will stay on the surface, thus, preventing it from freezing and thawing within the slab.
 But make sure that you repair any damage incurred from the last winter season before applying a coating of concrete sealer.

 Freeze-thaw damage is scary but very preventable.
 Unfortunately, some people who don’t understand what it is is blaming the damages caused to be an error in the mixture and installation of the concrete itself.
 Now that you understand what freeze-thaw cycles are and its effects on a concrete driveway, make sure to seal all other concrete surfaces in your homes, such as the patio, pool deck, walkway, and more.
 It may be an additional expense on your part but prevention is a lot cheaper than repair.